 Mi Band 6 is indeed really good at doing these things, showing notifications all day long in DND mode or Night mode, and its heart rate and SpO2 sensor are almost accurate.
-I tested it against a regular oximeter and the deviation was less than 5% in 9 out of 10 times, because it really depends on how good you’ve tightened the band.
+I tested it against a regular oximeter and the deviation was less than 5% 9 out of 10 times because it really depends on how well you’ve tightened the band.
 I found the right fit on our wrist things seemed to even out a little better

 Xiaomi Mi Band 6 is able to automatically detect and track six activities: walking, cycling, running, rowing machine, treadmill, and elliptical.
 It does have the capability of logging another two dozen activities such as basketball, yoga, and stretching, but you’ll have to manually track them.